 While watching two children on Halloween night, a babysitter finds an old VHS tape in the kids’ trick or treat bag.
 The tape features three tales of terror, all linked together by a murderous clown.
 As the night goes on strange things begin to occur in the house.
 It isn’t long before the babysitter learns the horrifying truth… the maniacal clown is slowly working his way into her reality.

-Ultimately the story then progresses as expected.
-The film has similarities with “V / H / S” and “Playback“.
+Ultimately the story progresses as expected.
+The film has similarities with “V/H/S” and “Playback“.
 The whole movie revolves around Art and I must admit that this is a truly deranged clown with a bloodthirsty, spooky and creepy look.
 A successful representation of a humorous nightmare, innocent but deadly at the same time.
 A devil in a box that always plays on his horn, and who makes a transition from the imaginary world to reality.
 A real collection of curiosities with many incomprehensible creatures, interspersed with some ghoulish images and gory moments.
 The other characters were not exactly bad.
 Most looked really just frightened out of their eyes throughout the whole film.
 Katie Maguire played a persuasive role in which she has to put the two teenagers at ease and overcome her own fears at the same time.

 Many will think this is a very bad movie.
 Others will judge it as a sublime work.
 I’m right there in the middle.
 With the first two stories better developed, this wouldn’t have been a clownish display.